 As you begin the ascent, one path will be going to the right – the Bunny Flat Trail and the second path going to the left – to the summit through Avalanche Gulch (with a stop at Horse Camp).

-On the way up we saw many families with little kids walking to the Horse camp.
-Some walking on their own or being carried by parents.
+On the way up we saw many families with little kids walking to the Horse camp, at least a dozen.
+Some children were walking their own , others, mostly infants and toddlers were carried by parents.
 I carried little bear in an ErgoBaby carrier – which was ideal.

-There’s a very cool mountain lodge located at the top with few activities inside of the building.
+There’s a very cool mountain lodge located at the Horse Camp with few activities inside of the building.
 Also a great place to replenish your water supplies.
-Stretch out and take in all the surrounding scenery.
+Relax, stretch out and take in all the surrounding scenery.

 We had a good time hiking this trail and the destination point was gratifying.
 I also got to talk to the mountaineers, many of whom apparently were inexperienced, Mt.
 Shasta ascent being their first.